shukon/DeepAlgorithmSelection/README.md

 !!
 The framework is under heavy construction and may not be working correctly at all times, backwards-compatibility is not guaranteed. !!

+**Expected data-format:**
+DLAS works with ASlib and specifically needs:

+- ASlib/<scen>/algorithm_runs.arff
+- ASlib/<scen>/cv.arff
+- ASlib/<scen>/description.txt

+Instances are expected in:

+- instances/<scen>/<instance>.<ext>

+where <instance> is the instance-name as provided in ASlibs algorithm_runs.arff and <ext> is an arbitrary extension that you specify.
+This allows for multiple versions of one instance in the instances-folder (which is interesting to compare different kinds of images).

 **Performing Experiments:**
 To perform experiments, define the options in an experiment in dlas/config/experiments.py.
 You can currently see the default-values in dlas/config/config.py.
 Experiments consist of a number of options.
 The default-values for all those options are defined in dlas/config/config.py.